Brad7173/kde_as_steam_os3/README.md

 No desktop wallpaper on load, not widgets, no panels!! *Note the DE in KDE stands for Desktop Environment.

+Kubuntu watched the fire and when they saw a nice log they liked they stuck a fork in it.
+~hint Kubuntu is a fork of Ubuntu...really just Ubuntu rebranded.

 The next thing I discovered was removing any default or other panels from the dekstop as well as any widgets.

 I'm using the saturn boot animation for steam's big picture mode and this works and blends in flawlessly.